-29. SUBSEQUENT EVENTS
+29. Subsequent events

-Please refer to Note 20 for the final dividend recommended by the Directors, to be paid on 26 September 2019.
+Please refer to note 20 for the final dividend recommended by the directors, to be paid on 26 September 2019.

-There has been no other matter or circumstance, that has arisen since 30 June 2019 that has significantly affected or may significantly affect:
+There has been no other matter or circumstance, which has arisen since 30 June 2019 that has significantly affected or may significantly affect: